Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you do not have baker’s spray, you can grease the sides and bottom of your ramekins with a little bit of butter using a pastry brush.
 You will still need to dust them with cocoa powder.
 I highly recommend not skipping this step as it ensures an easy and clean release of your chocolate lava cake once it is inverted.

-STEP TWO: In a medium bowl, melt the broken-up pieces of semi-sweet chocolate bars and the cubed butter in the microwave oven for 1 minute.
-Stir gently and heat in 15-second intervals if needed.
-Stir to combine the melted chocolate and butter completely.
+STEP TWO: In a medium bowl, melt the broken-up pieces of semi-sweet chocolate bars and the cubed butter in the microwave oven for one minute.

 Chocolate Lava Cake process shot of chocolate and butter melted in a bowl

 STEP THREE: Stir in the vanilla extract, then the powdered sugar, and lastly, the eggs until well combined with the chocolate mixture.
-Make sure to mix completely before adding the next ingredient.

 Chocolate Lava Cake process shot of ingredients combined in a bowl